 The most notable difference between jails and prisons is that prison inmates have been tried and convicted of crimes, while those in jail may be awaiting trial, where they may yet be found innocent.
 A prison is under the jurisdiction of either federal or state governments, while a jail holds people accused under federal, state, county, and/or city laws.
 A jail holds inmates from two days up to one year.

 The following video explains the differences between a jail and prison:

-edit In the United States
+In the United States

-Federal Prisons are operated by the Federal Bureau of Prisons (BOP) and are designed to hold individuals convicted of federal crimes such as racketeering (RICO), bank robbery, and others.
+State prisons are operated by the state where the person was convicted of a felony.
+Federal prisons are operated by the Federal Bureau of Prisons (BOP) and are designed to hold individuals convicted of federal crimes, such as tax evasion, bank robbery, or kidnapping, among others.

 Jails operate work release programs, boot camps, and other specialized services.
 They try to address educational needs, substance abuse needs, and vocational needs while managing inmate behavior.

-State prison systems operate halfway houses, work release centers and community restitution centers — all considered medium or minimum custody.
+State prison systems operate halfway houses, work release centers, and community restitution centers — all considered medium or minimum custody.
 Inmates assigned to such facilities are usually reaching the end of their sentences.